Skip to main content Required by EU law for organizations with 50+ employees

 A Swedish platform with a strong presence in the Nordics.
 Whistlelink positions itself as easy to use and EU-compliant.

-Strengths: Available in 35+ languages.
+Strengths: Available in 50+ languages.
 Good case management.
 Hosted in Sweden.
 Straightforward UI for reporters.
+All pricing tiers include the same feature set.
+30-day free trial.

 Best for: Nordic and Northern European companies looking for a regional vendor with solid language support.